 Do you provide transportation to and from Hilo International Airport?

 We offer transportation to and from Hilo International Airport for our guests.
-The price is $45 per person (if more than one person) or $65 for a single pick-up/drop off.
+The price is $75 per person for a single pick-up/drop off.
 The regular taxi rate is approximately $90.
-Please note: as of 4/1/16, the price per person for airport transportation will go up to $75.

 Do I need to rent a car?

 We are located approximately 15-20 miles from the nearest town (Pahoa), and there is very limited public transportation.
 There are many natural attractions in the area that you may want to explore while you're here.
 These can be visited by taking part in one of our adventures - or, If you prefer to explore on your own, renting a car from the airport is a good option.

 What is your cancellation policy?

 Cancellations requested 14 days or greater before your arrival date result in a full refund less a $50 administration fee per person.
 Cancellations requested 24 hours or more before arrival, but less than 14 days before arrival, result in full refund less a 10% administrative fee, or a $50 administration fee, whichever is greater, also per person.
 If you cancel within 24 hours of arrival, or do not show, no refund will be provided.

 While our campus and activity calendar is more tailored to adult visitors, children are always welcome at Kalani.
 That being said, we are not able to provide childcare at this time.
 Please arrange before visiting.